 A Definite Trend

-Over the past 10 years, our news bureau has continually tracked one particular trend as it has threaded its way through the news we analyze daily.
-It is the trend toward the transfer of power—financially, economically, industrially, commercially, technologically, and, increasingly, politically and militarily—from the dominant Anglo-Saxon peoples to the non-English-speaking peoples.
+Over the past 10 years, our news bureau has continually tracked one particular trend as it threads its way through the news we analyze daily.
+It is the trend toward the transfer of world power—financially, economically, industrially, commercially, technologically, and, increasingly, politically and militarily—from the dominant Anglo-Saxon peoples to the non-English speaking peoples.
 This trend has been particularly strong in this first decade of the 21st century.

-An ancient prophecy anticipated this current trend.
-It was addressed to the nation of Israel, and it predicted precisely the outcome of its history if it failed to heed and obey its Creator (Deuteronomy 28:15-68).
+There is an ancient prophecy that bespeaks this current trend.
+It was addressed to the nation of Israel and it predicted precisely the outcome of their history if they failed to heed and obey their Creator (Deuteronomy 28:15-68).
 Biblical Israel became the progenitor of the Anglo-Saxon peoples, those largely English-speaking nations of today.
 Herbert W. Armstrong summarized many proofs of this fact in his book The United States and Britain in Prophecy.
-Since that book was published, archeological finds and scholarly research have added a plethora of additional and inarguable facts that verify Mr. Armstrong’s conclusions, which were based on biblical revelation.
+Since that book was published, the research of others has added a plethora of additional, and inarguable, facts, supported by archeological finds and scholarly research, which add further proof from secular sources verifying Mr. Armstrong’s conclusions, which were based on biblical revelation.

 This prophecy matches with that of Jesus Christ, who declared that there would come “the times of the gentiles” (Luke 21:24).
 Gentiles is simply a term to describe non-Israelite peoples.
 Though those misinformed by the politically correct might disagree, the term Gentile does not imply that non-Israelite nations are inferior.
 It is just a simple adjective employed in the Bible to differentiate, not between the Jewish and other peoples, but rather between the Israelite (comprising 12 distinct nationalities) and all other nations.

-The Gentile nations comprise, by far, the great majority of the Earth’s population.
-Yet, paradoxically, for multiple generations, these peoples historically enjoyed only a small component of the tremendous advantages that the minority Anglo-Saxon nations have experienced over the past few hundred years.
+The Gentile nations comprise, by far, the greater part of the Earth’s population.
+Yet, paradoxically, for multiple generations, though they existed in the vast majority, these peoples historically enjoyed only a small component of the great advantages which the minority Anglo-Saxon nations have experienced over the past few hundred years.
 Current events demonstrate that situation is, quite dramatically, changing.
 In fact, the equation is fast reversing as the power of the Anglo-Saxon nations quickly fades.

 The English-speaking peoples established economies of great wealth during the 17th through the 19th centuries.
-Following World War i, that situation began to change in Britain irreversibly.
-By the end of the 20th century, a similar change was becoming apparent within the United States.
-Now these nations, which once largely financed much of world trade between them, are hugely in debt to the very two foreign nations that only 60 years ago they defeated in the greatest contest for world power in the history of mankind!
+Following World War i, that situation began to change in Britain, irreversibly.
+By the end of the 20th century, a similar change was becoming apparent within the U.S. Now these nations, which once largely financed much of world trade between them, are hugely in debt to the very two foreign nations that only 60 years ago they had defeated in the greatest contest for world power in the history of mankind!

 “Two nations effectively control the world’s credit: Germany and Japan.
 Between the two of them, they provide more than half the world’s surplus savings.
 If they ever decided to stop lending to the United States, the world economy would change quickly” (Daily Reckoning, Sept.
 13, 2005; emphasis mine throughout).
-It’s as though the Anglo-Saxon nations are blinded to the plight they have put themselves in, financially and economically, through the mass sell-off of their industry to foreign holdings—transferring jobs and wealth to foreign nations in the process—and their devolution from self-supporting economies to being more and more dependent on foreign nations for supply of the very basics of life.
+It’s as though the Anglo-Saxon nations are blinded to their plight of being painted into a corner, financially and economically, through the mass sell-off of their industry to foreign holdings, the huge transfer of jobs and wealth that they have handed to foreign nations in the process, and their devolution from being self-supporting economies to being more and more dependent on foreign nations for supply of the very basics of life.
 If not blinded, then certainly deluded!